tfbninja/UnexpectedFactorial/README.md

 This program simplifies your life by evaluating all the factorials so you don't have to.

 ## Running the program
-If you don't have NetBeans and or don't know what NetBeans is, download this repository, and unzip `UnexpectedFactorial.zip`.
+If you don't have NetBeans and or don't know what NetBeans is, download this repository, and unzip `RunnerProgram.zip`.
 Once you have done this, find `Text.txt`.
 If there isn't one, run `UnexpectedFactorial.jar`, and it will create one for you.
 Inside `Text.txt`, put in your text <sup>(wow, no duh)</sup>, save it, and run `UnexpectedFactorial.jar` again.
 The output will be saved in the <sup>(wait for it...)</sup> `output.txt` file.
 Have fun!

 If you do have NetBeans, simply open the project inside NetBeans, and run `UnexpectedFactorial.java` from the src folder.
 It can take input from either `Text.txt`, or System.in, with `Text.txt` having first priority.